Coderguy321/Titanic-Survival-Exploration/README.md

 Machine Learning from Disaster competition.
 Data munging, analysis, and visualisation techniques.

 Data
 The dataset used in this project is included as titanic_data.csv.
-This dataset is provided by Udacity and contains the following attributes:

 Features